727800350/note/cs/vim.md

 - `vi + filename` open file at last line
 - `vi +/pattern filename` open file at the first occurrence of pattern
 - `vi -R filename` readmode
-eg: `vi +/"you make"` filename or `vi +/you\ make filename`
-Using `+/pattern` is helpful if you have to leave an editing session before you're finished.
-You can mark your place by inerting a pattern such as `ZZZ` or `HERE`.
-Then when you return to the file,all you have to remember is `/ZZZ or /HERE`
 - `vim -b file` edit binary file or we can use `:set binary`

 **gain root permission without leaving vim**